601st Air Operations Center: Units and partner organizations

+The WADS is one of two sectors responsible for the air defense of the continental United States, the other being the Eastern Air Defense Sector (EADS) located at Griffiss Business and Technology Park in Rome, New York, the former Griffiss Air Force Base.

 Joint Based Expeditionary Connectivity Center

 The Joint Based Expeditionary Connectivity Center (JBECC) is a highly mobile, small footprint, vehicle-mounted set of communications equipment that can rapidly deploy to build an integrated air picture, from multiple Federal Aviation Administration and tactical radars, within a defined geographical area.
 This capability enabled NORAD to better detect, track, identify, and engage any airborne aircraft, cruise missile, unmanned aerial vehicle, or remotely piloted vehicle.

 It was developed in early 2001 as part of the Deputy Undersecretary of Defense for Advanced Systems and Concepts Advanced Concept Technology Demonstration program.
-Since September 11, 2001, the JBECC has participated in over a dozen operational missions, to protect the President of the United States, the National Capital Region, the 2004 Group of Eight (G8) Summit, United Nations General Assembly, Space Shuttle Launches, and Super Bowl XLI.
+Since 11 September 2001, the JBECC has participated in over a dozen operational missions, to protect the President of the United States, the National Capital Region, the 2004 Group of Eight (G8) Summit, United Nations General Assembly, Space Shuttle Launches, and Super Bowl XLI.
 It was a key component of NORAD's Deployable-Homeland Air and Cruise Missile Defense Mission.